jon-jacky/Piety/doc/baremachine.md

 NopSys ...

-The Circuit Python port to the larger Raspberry Pis looks promising.
+The Circuit Python port to the Raspberry Pi looks promising.
 They may have already accomplished on this hardware what a CPython port to NopSys would do on x86.
-If it can support Piety development on the Pis, it might be worth putting up with the low performance and packaging inconvenience of the Pi hardware, and the nonstandard Circuit Python dialect.
+If it can support Piety development on the Pi, it might be worth putting up with the low performance and packaging inconvenience of the Pi hardware, and the nonstandard Circuit Python dialect.
+Piety fits right in with the Pi's niche in educational and hobby computing.

 Running Python on UEFI or a Unikernel seems to provide no advantages over Python on Linux.
 Both include a large amount of opaque non-Python code with no obvious path to  replacing it.
 Both are likely to be less convenient to